-Vinyl sheet flooring (Black with Lines) was observed and sampled in Room 200.
+Vinyl sheet flooring (Black w/ Lines) was observed and previously sampled in Room 200.
 The laboratory analytical results of the samples collected from Room 200 indicate that this material does not contain asbestos.
-The associated mastic (beige) was also determined not to contain asbestos
+The associated mastic (Beige) was also determined not to contain asbestos.